Lezalith/RenPy-Discord-Presence/README.md

 # Important Notes
 ## Discord Not Installed
-Discord presence only gets updated for users who have the Discord desktop application installed.
-For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as the `RenPyDiscord` object, but none of its methods does anything.
+Discord presence only works for users who have the Discord desktop application installed.
+For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as the `RenPyDiscord` object, but none of its methods do anything.

 This means that players with Discord can enjoy the benefits, and those who do not have it aren't hindered in any way.